Are you struggling to increase your email open rates?

 A study found personalizing your emails increases your transaction rate and revenue 6X!

 There are endless ways to segment your email list.
-But there are two ways that are more effective and can improve your open rates drastically.
+But there are three ways that are more effective and can improve your open rates drastically.

 The first way is when you group together your subscribers into different categories.
 You base it on their pain points, desires, likes and dislikes.